 Brightwood – The reviews for these materials weren’t very positive, and I felt like I have enough textbooks between AHPP and Ballast.

 AEP – expensive, and not enough positive reviews to purchase

-I’ve created a one-page PDF guide to the Practice Management Exam, capturing the main ideas of this very detailed blog post in one place.
+I’ve created a one-page PDF guide to the Project Management Exam, capturing the main ideas of this very detailed blog post in one place.
 This one-page document efficient and easy for you to strategize how to approach this exam using my study method.
-You can download your copy here.
+You can pre-order your copy here.

 For Construction Administration, I really recommend looking at as many real world documents as possible.
 Studying construction details?
 Check out your offices standard detail library.
 Studying certificates for payment?
 Find some examples online or see if you can look at any from a past project.
 There are also excellent videos on Youtube that go into how to fill out or create each of these documents or drawings, like this one below on the G702.